Response of Non-premixed Jet Flames to Blast Waves: Experimental Setup

+A fuel jet nozzle tube, with an inner diameter ($d$) of 2 mm, is centrally positioned with respect to the electrode base plate.
+This base plate forms the section of the electrode chamber over which the electrodes are connected with the thin copper wire.
+As depicted in Figure \ref{fig:Exp_setup}(a), the nozzle tube, positioned equidistantly relative to both electrodes, conveys methane gas.
+A precise mass flow controller (Bronkhorst Flexi Flow Compact, capacity: 0-1.6 SLPM) regulates the methane feed.
+The nozzle stabilises a non-premixed jet flame at its exit, located 264 mm above the base plate.
+In the current study, the fuel-jet velocity ($v_{j}$) is varied between 1m/s to 3m/s in steps of 0.5m/s, varying the fuel jet Reynolds number ($Re = {v_{f}d}/{\nu_{f}}$) from 267 to 800, in steps of 133.
+The flame height (estimation presented in Section \ref{sec:Data_Processing}) was found to increase with an increase in the fuel jet Reynolds numbers, and their dependence is depicted in Figure \ref{fig:Blast_Flame_Characterisation}(b).

+During the experimental runs, the fuel jet is set to a desired Reynolds number, and the non-premixed jet flame is stabilised at the nozzle exit using a pilot flame.
+Simultaneously, the 5$\mu$F capacitor is charged to a required voltage level contingent on the operating Mach number.
+Once charged, the charging circuit is cut off.
+The discharge circuit running through the electrodes and the thin copper wire is triggered upon receiving a TTL pulse from a digital delay generator (BNC 757) that syncs the blast generation process with the imaging systems (see Figure \ref{fig:Exp_setup}(b)).

-A Schlieren setup consisting of two parabolic concave mirrors and a high-speed non-coherent pulse diode laser of 640 nm wavelength (Cavitar Cavilux smart UHS, 400 W power) that acts as a light source is used for flow visualization (recording at 40,000 fps using the Photron FASTCAM SA5 camera).
-Simultaneous flame imaging (with OH* Chemiluminescence) is performed at 10000 fps using a High-speed star SA5 Photron camera coupling it with a high-speed IRO (HS-IRO, Lavision; IV Generation), a Nikon Rayfact PF10445MF-UV lens and an OH* Band pass filter ($\sim 310 nm$).The spatial resolution of the flame imaging and Schlieren visualization are 5.012 px/mm and 3.43 px/mm, respectively.
-All quantified results presented in the following sections are based on at least three repetitive experimental trials.
+The interaction process was investigated using a combination of Schlieren flow visualisation and OH* chemiluminescence imaging.
+The Schlieren setup utilised a pair of parabolic concave mirrors with a focal length of 1500 mm.
+A high-speed, non-coherent pulse diode laser (Cavitar Cavilux smart UHS, 400 W), emitting at a wavelength of 640 nm, served as the light source (depicted in Figure \ref{fig:Exp_setup}(b)).
+Schlieren visualisation was performed at 40000 fps using a High-speed star SA5 Photron Camera.
+Simultaneous OH* chemiluminescence imaging was performed using the LaVision SA5 High-speed camera, coupling it with a high-speed intensifier (LaVision HS-IRO, IV Generation), a UV lens (Nikon Rayfact PF10445MF) and an OH* bandpass filter ($\sim$ 310 nm).
+The acquisition rate was set to 10000 fps for OH* chemiluminescence imaging.
+The spatial resolutions for Schlieren visualisation and OH chemiluminescence imaging were set to 5.012 px/mm and 3.430 px/mm, respectively.